-- 10.5 To maintain its World Sailing designation, a World Sailing Class shall: - (a) use the approved World Sailing Classes logo in all Class Rules (it may also use the logo in other class publications, advertising or promotions); - (b) properly administer its affairs and maintain its objectives in accordance with its constitution, Class Rules, its agreement with World Sailing and these Regulations; - (c) provide World Sailing with up-to-date copies of all Class publications including the constitution, Class Rules, measurement forms, one design specifications and class newsletter, if any, and unless otherwise stated in the agreement, the Class shall be responsible for regular updating and publishing all of the above mentioned publications and ensuring that updated class rules are published before the rule amendments come into effect;

-- (d) send World Sailing the dates for the next year's major championships (world and continental) by 1 August each year.
-No alteration in the championship dates are to be allowed after the annual World Sailing meeting without the approval of World Sailing, the host National Authority and the class/owners association: - (e) send World Sailing a completed annual report on the activities of the Class, success in maintaining its objectives, current membership, boat registration and financial status prior to February each year (third party ratification may be required to substantiate these figures).
-Failure to file a complete annual report shall automatically result in a review of the World Sailing recognition of that class: - (f) not permit the organizers to amend, suspend or override the Class Rules in the notice of race or sailing instructions for Class events without the prior approval of World Sailing, a Class event being an event initiated and controlled by the Class/Owners Association without any alteration to the Class Rules; - (g) ensure that its equipment control procedures properly maintain the objectives of the class rules and shall: - (i) appoint a technical and/or equipment control committee; - (ii) appoint a technical representative who is a member of the class technical/equipment control committee and authorized to discuss class technical matters with World Sailing; - (iii) maintain a register of the names and addresses of all Official Measurers approved for the class, a copy of which shall be supplied to World Sailing; - (iv) request all Official Measurers approved for the class to be members of both their National Authority and class equipment control networks if these exist: and - (v) keep all Official Measurers approved for the class informed with respect to class rule changes and interpretations, and, if practical: - have sufficient World Sailing recognized class International Measurers (see Regulation 31.1(d)) to represent the class regionally; - 2. ensure that at least one class International Measurer attends each World Sailing equipment inspection symposium; - 3. have at least one class International Measurer present at the class world championships; - organize regular class equipment inspection seminars to train class equipment inspectors with the class International Measurers as instructors; and - 5. ensure only class International Measurers to measure prototypes of moulded production boats. - (h) use its best efforts to ensure that the national association is affiliated to the relevant National Authority.
-Class/owners associations shall: - (i) require that the boat owner(s) and/or the sailor(s), as prescribed by the relevant Class Rules, shall be members of their relevant national class association, if any, before racing, and - (ii) annually charge, or cause their relevant national class associations to charge, as appropriate, the boat owner(s) and/or the sailor(s) only in accordance with the relevant Class Rules or regulation(s) of that World Sailing Class.
+- 10.5 To maintain its World Sailing designation, a World Sailing Class shall: - (a) properly administer its affairs and maintain its objectives in accordance with its constitution, Class Rules, its agreement with World Sailing and these Regulations; - (b) submit changes to the Class constitution and measurement forms for review and comment by World Sailing; - (c) request World Sailing approval for changes to the, Class Rules, one-design specifications and Registration Schemes (if applicable) unless otherwise stated in the class agreement and ensure that these changes are published and distributed to the members of the class before the amendments come into effect; - use the approved World Sailing Class Association logo in all Class Rules (it may also use the World Sailing Class Association logo in other class publications, advertising or promotions); - (e) not permit the organizers to amend, suspend or override the Class Rules in the notice of race or sailing instructions for Class events without the prior approval of World Sailing, a Class event being an event initiated and controlled by the Class/Owners Association without any alteration to the Class Rules; - (f) ensure that its equipment control procedures properly maintain the objectives of the class rules and shall: - (i) appoint a technical and/or equipment control committee; - (ii) appoint a technical representative who is a member of the class technical/equipment control committee and authorized to discuss class technical matters with World Sailing: - (iii) have at least one World Sailing recognized class International Measurer (see Regulation 31.1(d)).
+This Regulation 10.5(f)(iii) applies: - (i) For new World Sailing Classes, 24 months after designation as a World Sailing Class Association; - (ii) For existing World Sailing Classes, not before 31 December 2022.
+Regulation 10.5(f)(iii)(b) ceases on 1 January 2023; - (iv) keep all International Measurers approved for the class informed with respect to class rule changes and interpretations; - organise regular class equipment inspection seminars to train class equipment inspectors with the class International Measurers as instructors; and - (vi) require class International Measurers to measure prototypes of moulded production boats before approval of new moulds. - (g) use its best efforts to ensure that the national association is affiliated to the relevant National Authority.
+Class/owners associations must: - (i) require that the boat owner(s) and/or the sailor(s), as prescribed by the relevant Class Rules, shall be members of their relevant national class association, if any, before racing, and - (ii) annually charge, or cause their relevant national class associations to charge, as appropriate, the boat owner(s) and/or the sailor(s) only in accordance with the relevant Class Rules or regulation(s) of that World Sailing Class.